 Pro Tip: Create accounts only for what you need.
 If you don’t have any debt, don’t worry about creating liability accounts.
 Likewise, if you don’t own anything outside of the money in the bank, don’t worry about fixed assets.
 You can always add more later as your organization grows and changes.

 This is where fund accounting emerges.
 So let’s take a look at some examples of funds.

 Equity accounts reflect the value of your assets, minus your liabilities.
 A fund is a breakdown of your equity.
 In other words, the money you have, minus the money you owe, is your worth.
 Furthermore, the money you have and owe can be intended for a specific purpose (fund).
 Therefore, you will need an equity balance to represent the fund’s overall worth.
 So if you know what funds need to be created, you can set each up as its own equity account.
 Equity is numbered in the 3000 range:

 Each of the above examples will have its own balance and value across your entire organization.

-Pro Tip: Don’t be afraid to make changes – Your church chart of accounts is unique to your organization, so don’t be afraid to make it exactly what you need.
-And think through what you want to see in your reports and try to keep it detailed enough to give you the information you want, but not so complicated that it’s impossible to use.
+Pro Tip: Don’t be afraid to make changes.
+Your church chart of accounts is unique to your organization, so don’t be afraid to make it exactly what you need.
+Think through what you want to see in your reports.
+Try to keep it detailed enough to give you the information you want, but not so complicated that it’s impossible to use.